GusLDiaz/pwp/README.md

 #### Edits &amp; Suggestions
 - Review the basic HTML document structure here: https://bootcamp-coders.cnm.edu/class-materials/html/.
 Your HTML is missing a DOCTYPE, `<head>` and `<body>`.
 All of the HTML you created should go inside the `<body>`.
 - There are issues with your indentation and formatting - be careful to keep this correct.
 When a div closes, open the next one on a separate line.
 Not on the same line.

+### Milestone 2a Feedback
+Per our in-person conversation on 5/7/18 regarding project specs and revisions:
+- Project incomplete as-is, and revisions are required.
+Current standing is [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Please have revisions completed by Wed 5/9 8:00am for a passing [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/) grade.